shafy/fugu/SELFHOSTING.md

 ## Tips

+### FORCE_SSL_PROD
+If your hosting setup uses localhost internally (e.g., if you have a reverse proxy in front of your Docker setup), you might want to set the environment variable `FORCE_SSL_PROD` to `false`.
+Otherwise, Rails will force the traffic to `https://localhost`, which then leads to an exception in the Puma server.

 ### Creating and initial user
 After you've deployed Fugu for the first time, you can simply navigate to the root URL and create a user account.
 If for some reason you want to create an initial user account automatically, define the environment variables `INIT_USER_EMAIL` and `INIT_USER_PASSWORD` and (re)deploy.
 You can then just log in with this user.